-The APN-310N AP support auto MDI/MDI-X operation.
-You can use a straight-through cable to connect PC and AP.
+The APN-210N AP supports the auto MDI/MDI-X operation.
+You can use a straight-through cable to connect a PC and an AP.
 The following table below shows the 10BASE-T/ 100BASE-TX MDI and MDI-X port pin outs.